Skip to Content

 Yes, it’s easy to combine the Litoral and Coastal Route.
 You can decide which route you want to walk on the day without planning long ahead.
 The walking stages of both routes are the same.
 It means whichever route you choose you start and finish in the same place.

 Sometimes the routes merge and split several times in one day.
-Sometimes both routes follow the same trail.
-Usually, the same stage on the Litoral Way is longer than on the Coastal Route.
+Sometimes both routes follow the same trail for a while.

 Which stages of the Coastal and Litoral route are completely different?